AyberkCakar/dlbad-nodejs-api/README.md

-# DLBAD NodeJS REST API Project
+# IML DataSoft NodeJS REST API Project

-Deploy methods of DLBAD NodeJS REST API project are given below.
+Deploy methods of IML DataSoft NodeJS REST API project are given below.

 ### Project Publishing Instructions
 The project can be published in two different ways.